The Divide Principle

 #ifndef _INCLUDE_SUM_

-#define _INCLUDE_SUM_.
+#define _INCLUDE_SUM_

 int sum(int min, int max);